AGRINFO AGRINFO logo

 This initiative aims to make Europe the first climate-neutral continent by 2050.
 It focuses on resource efficiency, a clean circular economy, biodiversity restoration, and pollution reduction.

 Central to the Green Deal, this strategy seeks to make food systems fair, healthy, and environmentally friendly.
-It addresses the environmental and climate footprint of the EU food system, food security challenges, and a global transition towards competitive sustainability.
+It addresses the environmental and climate footprint of the European Union (EU) food system, food security challenges, and a global transition towards competitive sustainability.

 Key initiatives

-- Corporate Sustainability Due Diligence Directive: Requires large companies to identify and mitigate their adverse impacts on human rights and the environment, and will mean non-EU suppliers may have to provide more information and data to EU buyers on these aspects of the supply chain.
-The new law is due to be adopted and published in the second half of 2024.
+• Corporate Sustainability Due Diligence Directive (CS3D): Requires large companies to identify and mitigate their adverse impacts on human rights and the environment, and will mean non-EU suppliers may have to provide more information and data to EU buyers on these aspects of the supply chain.
+In February 2025, the European Commission published a proposal to change certain parts of the Directive.
+The final reviewed rules are expected by the second half of 2025.

-- Revision of EU Marketing Standards: This updates standards for various products with the aim of promoting sustainability and reducing food waste.
-The new standards for fruit and vegetables and eggs were published in November 2023, for hops in December 2023, and for honey/fruit juices and jams in June 2024.
+• Revision of EU marketing standards on fruit and vegetables, honey/ fruit juices and jams, poultry, olive oil, the hop sector, and eggs: Standards have been updated for various products with the aim of promoting sustainability and reducing food waste.
 The new standards for poultry meat are yet to be adopted and published.

-- Regulation on deforestation-associated commodities: Aims to ensure that certain products sold in the EU market “do not contribute to deforestation”.
-Effective from December 2024.
+• EU Deforestation Regulation (EUDR): Aims to ensure that certain products sold in the EU market “do not contribute to deforestation”.
+Effective from 30 December 2025 for large companies operating in the EU, and from 30 June 2026 for micro- and small companies, 12 months later than originally planned.

-- Green Claims Directive: Seeks to standardise environmental claims to prevent companies exaggerating their attention to sustainability.
-The Parliament (March 2024) and Council of the EU (June 2024) have adopted their negotiating positions, and negotiations between them could start in the last quarter of 2024.
+• Green Claims Directive: Seeks to standardise environmental claims to prevent companies exaggerating their attention to sustainability.
+The Parliament (March 2024) and Council of the EU (June 2024) have adopted their negotiating positions, and negotiations between them have started.

-- Sustainability Labelling Framework: This is part of the Farm to Fork Strategy.
-It will set rules on how to provide information on the sustainability of food products.
-It should be included in the Sustainable Food Systems framework that has been delayed (see above).
+• Sustainability Labelling Framework: Announced as part of the Farm to Fork Strategy, the aim was to provide information on the sustainability of food products.
+This was to be included in the Sustainable Food Systems framework (see above).

-- Nutrient profiles and nutrition labelling: Aims to empower consumers with better nutritional information.
-The proposal was expected in Q3/Q4 as part of a broader review of food information to consumers.
-However, the Commission has indicated that work on this proposal is still ongoing.
+• Nutrient profiles and nutrition labelling: Aims to empower consumers with better nutritional information.
+Initially scheduled for the end of 2023, this proposal has been postponed but is still ongoing.

-- Animal Welfare Legislation Revision: This aims to align EU rules with the latest scientific evidence and to improve animal welfare standards.
-A proposal on the protection of animals during transport was published on 7 December 2023, and will now be discussed in the Council of the EU and the European Parliament.
+• Animal welfare legislation revision: Aims to align EU rules with the latest scientific evidence, and to improve animal welfare standards.
+A proposal on the protection of animals during transport was published in December 2023, and will now be discussed in the Council of the EU and the European Parliament.
 The Commission will continue its preparatory work on other animal welfare proposals.

-- Revision of Feed Additives Regulation: Focused on promoting feed additives that are beneficial for animal welfare and the environment.
-Proposal is likely to be postponed to 2025.
+• Revision of feed additives Regulation: Focuses on promoting feed additives that are beneficial for animal welfare and the environment.
+Proposal is likely to be postponed.

-- Pesticides with Biological Active Substances: This facilitates the approval of microorganisms as active substances for plant protection.
-Implemented from September 2022.
+• Pesticides with biological active substances: Facilitates the approval of microorganisms as active substances for plant protection.

-- Proposal on New Genomic Techniques: The new rules will determine which crops produced using genomic techniques are to be treated as GMOs (needing assessment and authorisation) and which will not require assessment.
-Discussions on the Commission’s proposal are ongoing in the European Parliament and Council of the EU.
+• Proposal on new genomic techniques: Will determine which crops produced using genomic techniques are to be treated as genetically modified organisms (GMOs), which need assessment and authorisation, and which will not require assessment.
+Discussions on the Commission’s proposal are ongoing.

-- Packaging Review: The new rules mean stricter sustainability requirements – minimum amounts of recycled plastic, reduced packaging and levels of contaminants, restrictions on single-use packaging for fresh fruit and vegetables – that will also apply to non-EU suppliers of packaged food to the EU market.
-The final Regulation is expected in the second half of 2024 and the new rules would apply from early 2026, with recyclability and recycled plastic targets applying from 2030.
+• Packaging and packaging waste Regulation: Sets new rules with stricter sustainability requirements – minimum amounts of recycled plastic, reduced packaging and levels of contaminants, restrictions on single-use packaging for fresh fruit and vegetables – that will also apply to non-EU suppliers of packaged food to the EU market.
+Will apply from 12 August 2026 (rules apply from different dates); recyclability and recycled plastic targets will apply from 2030.

-- Policy Framework for Alternative Plastics: Outlines the EU's vision for alternative plastics to tackle plastic pollution.
-Published in November 2022.
+• Policy framework for alternative plastics: Outlines the EU's vision for alternative plastics to tackle plastic pollution.

 Timeline